Amy Schumer: 2003–2012: actress

+2020–present

 In May 2020, Schumer alongside her husband Chris Fischer starred in an eight-episode cooking show Amy Schumer Learns to Cook, for Food Network which followed Schumer and Fischer cooking while quarantined during the COVID-19 pandemic.
 The series was self-shot and also featured Schumer donating to The Coalition of Immokalee Workers Fair Food Program and domestic violence organizations.
 It premiered on May 11, 2020.
 She next appeared in a documentary series Expecting Amy, which she also executive produced, following Schumer preparing for a stand-up special while going through a difficult pregnancy for HBO Max, which premiered on July 9, 2020.

-Schumer appeared in the 2021 film The Humans, based upon play of the same name directed by Stephen Karam.
+Schumer appeared in the 2021 film The Humans, based upon the play of the same name directed by Stephen Karam.
 She wrote, directed, and starred in Life & Beth, a 10-episode comedy series for Hulu which premiered on March 18, 2022.
 The revival of her sketch series Inside Amy Schumer, which had been on hiatus since 2016, was announced in February 2021, with five additional specials to be released through Paramount+.
 In January 2022, she was cast as a guest role for season two of Only Murders in the Building.
 She co-hosted the 94th Academy Awards with Regina Hall and Wanda Sykes on March 27, 2022.
-In June, she joined the cast of Jerry Seinfeld's Unfrosted: The Pop-Tart Story.
+In June, she joined the cast of Jerry Seinfeld's Unfrosted.
+In 2023 her comedy special Emergency Contact, which she also directed, was released.